yuqiii-wang/KnowledgeNotes/network/tcpip/tcp_packet.md

 One issue in this implementation is that, as in `storeDataInSessionCache` there might be accumulating TCP payloads that lead to buffer overflow if there is one payload has a faulted segment, and this segment will never pass `checkDataValid(...)`.

-### Nagle's Algorithm

-Angle's algorithm dissects a TCP message into small size segments.
-By 16-bit length as defined in TCP header, a TCP message should have a max of 65535 bytes.

-However, in practice, it should not be greater than MSS (Max Segment Size) = MTU (1500 bytes, Message Transmit Unit) - 20 bytes (IP head) - 20 bytes (TCP head).
-If a message is larger than 1500 bytes, segmentation happens.

-This is for Ethernet frame having roughly 1500 bytes (1500 bytes = 1518 bytes - 6 bytes (destination MAC addr) - 6 bytes (source MAC addr) - 2 bytes (protocol index code)),
-and one TCP packet should conform this specification (as what Nagle's algorithm does) to reach optimal transmission speed over the internet.

-Nagle's algorithm has the below properties:
-* If packet length  > MSS, send the packet
-* If all small packets < MSS have received ACK, send new packets
-* If packet has `FIN`, send the packet
-* If timeout (> 200 ms), send the packet

 ### TCP Packet Coalescing Loss Reason

 Since TCP packets should be coalesced/merged, there exists a possible problem where during coalescing, there are packets (partially) lost, or supposed independent messages merged into one semantically wrong message in business logic.